prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 - Leave the attribute unspecified if user's location is unknown

 **hasGlobalScope**
-This should be set as true if consent data was retrieved globally, or was it publisher-specific.
-For general purpose, set this to true.
+This should be set as true if consent data was retrieved from global "euconsent" cookie, or was it publisher-specific.
+For general purpose, set this to false.

 **responseCode**
 This should be false if there was some error in the consent data, true otherwise.
 False is the same as calling the callback with no parameters.